OpenBlockMesh/OBM-Fabric-GKE-HL-v0.5/README.md

 This GCE instance becomes the CORE_VM_ENDPOINT to execute chaincode.

-Record the Public IP Address of your GCE instance to use with the CORE_VM_ENDPOINT environmental variable.
+Record the Private IP Address of your GCE instance to use with the CORE_VM_ENDPOINT environmental variable.

 Use the `ip a` command to get the IP Address of the `ens4` interface.